johannesstroebele91/React-Library/1_prerequisites/webpack.md

 ## Approach

-- bundles JavaScript files for usage in a browser
+- React bundles JavaScript files for usage in a browser
 - It can handle not only combination and minification of JS and CSS files,
 - but also other assets such as image files (spriting) through the use of plugins